-The Donors/Funders focus group also indicated that there was limited follow-up and recognition when contributions were made.
-The suggestion was made for the library to launch a quarterly e-newsletter tailored specifically for funders that recognizes and thanks donors for their contributions; provides updates on programs and projects that may have been funded by the donors; highlights District growth (i.e. new locations); and announces upcoming special events.
+The Donors/Funders focus aroup also indicated that there was limited follow-up and recognition when contributions were made.
+The suggestion was made for the Library to launch a quarterly e-newsletter tailored specifically for funders that recognizes and thanks donors for their contributions; provides updates on programs and projects that may have been funded by the donors; highlights District growth (i.e. new locations); and announces upcoming special events.

 The Donors/Funders group commented that they take great pride in both their contributions and their library.
-The Pueblo City-County Library District has the tremendous opportunity to capitalize on their constituents' emotional and financial investment interests.
+The Pueblo City-County Library District has the tremendous opportunity to capitalize on their constituents' emotional Breaking ground for new library construction in and financial investment interests.